mkmik/knot8/README.md

 ### Linting

-Producing a well-formed knot8 compliant manifest has some pitfalls.
+Producing a well-formed Notate compliant manifest has some pitfalls.
 For example, a field can appear in multiple manifests, but it always needs to have the same value.

 This and other checks can be performed by: